Market Place In Newtown: Food And Hospitality At Its Finest

-Chef Anthony Michelin, who joined the staff earlier this year, says the restaurant’s “elevated comfort food” combines a variety of influences, including Asian, Mexican, and Italian.
+Chef Anthony Michelin, who joined the staff last year, says the restaurant’s “elevated comfort food” combines a variety of influences, including Asian, Mexican, and Italian.

 After graduating from The Culinary Institute of America in Hyde Park, N.Y., Mr Michelin dedicated the last decade to honing his craft and previously operated his own restaurant in the Hudson Valley that frequently worked with local farms.